Variational Shape Inference for Grasp Diffusion on SE(3): Methodology

 \subsection{Shape Inference via Variational Autoencoding}

 High-quality grasp synthesis requires understanding geometric features that can transfer across object shapes and be robust to imperfect observations.
 While inferring shape features from point clouds is an extensively researched task~\cite{erler2020points2surf, chou2022gensdf, chou2023diffusion}, multimodal frameworks that learn shape priors in a latent space offer superior robustness to observation noise and capture a broader space of plausible shape hypotheses~\cite{zhao2023michelangelo, zhou2024udiff}.
 Following \citet{chou2023diffusion}, we learn SDF representations from object point clouds using a PointNet-based variational autoencoder (PointVAE) architecture that encodes useful geometric priors.
+Mapping (noisy) shape measurements to the shape latent space reduces the impact of imperfect shape measurements and enforces the effect of key shape features guided by geometric priors encoded in the shape latent space.

 To learn a continuous, complete, and sufficiently diverse latent space capable of modeling hundreds of shape categories and inferring their SDFs from unseen point clouds, we jointly train a conditional SDF network and a VAE.
 We use the architecture of~\citet{chou2022gensdf}, which can model SDFs of thousands of objects in a unified framework.
 The pipeline is comprised of a point cloud encoder $\Psi$ that generates planar features $\pi = \Psi(X)$ from the input point cloud $X \in \R^{N\times3}$.
 These features are processed by a VAE, $\Theta$, to generate a latent vector $z$ and reconstructed planar features $\hat\pi$: $[\hat\pi, z] = \Theta(\pi)$.
 The VAE compresses the latent space while a Gaussian prior regularizes it, enforcing continuity and completeness~\cite{chen2020learning}.